digitalbricklayer/techteapotcom/content/posts/introducing-easy-network-simulation.md

 Unfortunately, within a few minutes of starting my evaluation Multi Server Simulator died a horrible death with the following dialog produced every few seconds.

-{{< figure src="/images/uploads/2009/05/paessler-multi-server-simulator.jpg" width="573" height="126" title="Paessler Multi Server Simulator Bug" alt="Paessler Multi Server Simulator Bug" link="/images/uploads/2009/05/paessler-multi-server-simulator.jpg" >}}
+{{< figure src="/images/uploads/2009/05/paessler-multi-server-simulator.jpg#center" width="50%" title="Paessler Multi Server Simulator Bug" alt="Paessler Multi Server Simulator Bug" link="/images/uploads/2009/05/paessler-multi-server-simulator.jpg" >}}

 Still, it's a nice idea...

-<strong>Update</strong>: as there has never been an update to the software since the first beta release (26/5/2009) it doesn't look like Paessler is doing anything with this software, which is a shame really...
+***Update***: as there has never been an update to the software since the first beta release (26/5/2009) it doesn't look like Paessler is doing anything with this software, which is a shame really...